cmhelmer/cmhelmer.github.io/_pages/blog.md

 ---
 # Posts/Blog Contents
-# Jekyll does not pages inside _posts
+# Jekyll does not like pages inside _posts
 # So set collection here in metadata
 collection:	posts
 layout:	contents